 What really grinds my gears, though, is when engineers strut around like they’re the smartest folks in the room.

 The reasons why an engineer may think they’re smarter than others

-- Math in the workplace: applying advanced math in everyday work.
+- Math on the job: They’re practically ninjas at applying advanced math in their daily grind.

-- Real-world problems: solving problems in the real world that directly impact society.
-Just look at the impact of all types of engineering.
+- Real-world problems: They’re saving the world one problem at a time with their engineering solutions.
+Just look at the impact of all types of engineering!